gowthamvishnu/git-commands/README.md

 git fetch repo_url (irt does also the same thing but it actually store in a different branch which is not connect with your workflow.so if you are doing git fetch make sure that you do a git merge .so that you actually can see the changes in your local repo) git pull = git fetch + merge

+git remore add origin repo_url

+#GIT_BRANCHING:
+git branch <branchname> (to create branch) if we made some changes in the branch,those changes does not relects on the mainbranch/master brranch.to reflect changes we need to merge.

+git merge branchname(here branch name means the branch whcih you want to merge in) (note:to merge a particular branch we should be in the destination branch)